 Conclusion

 “Establishing grassroot level democracy for local self-governance has been an integral part of the Indian perspective on public administration for a long time”.
 Decentralization in the domain of education administration was first adopted for the DPEP (District Primary Education Programme).
-The modalities within the DPEP programme for giving autonomy was characterised by “controlled decentralization” model (Govinda and Bandopadhyay, 2006).
-While decentralisation was envisaged to bring about ‘grassroot level democracy’ through the formation of the local self-governing bodies it is observed that upon the failure of the bureaucratic system an utilitarian value of community was adopted.
+The modalities within the DPEP programme for giving autonomy was characterised by “controlled decentralization” model .
+While decentralisation was envisaged to bring about ‘grassroot level democracy’ through the formation of the local self-governing bodies it is observed that upon the failure of the bureaucratic system a utilitarian value of community was adopted.
 The local governing institutions at the village level comprising of the Panchayat and the SMC at the school level are increasingly seen to be a part of the management of the educational process.
 The idea of participation for fostering a democratic governance is superseded by the ideas of ‘efficient management’ and both these institutions are expected to participate in the smooth and efficient implementation of the government schemes.
 The contribution of these bodies does not involve active participation in the formulation of any plan but only in over-seeing the functioning of various programmes.
-The panchayats were largely seen as obstacle to bureaucratic strategies and thus the SMCs was were formulated to efficient management of the schooling process.
+The panchayats were largely seen as obstacle to bureaucratic strategies and thus the SMCs were formulated to efficient management of the schooling process.
 However, due to reasons such as poverty and lower educational level of the parents the involvement and participation in the SMC is largely affected.
 The panchayats as well are only considered as supporting instruments of the various programmes that are decided at the national level.
-Little effort has been made to alter the centralized administrative system and there seems to be little scope left for the creation of new democratic institution for governance at the local level (Mathur, 2013).
+Little effort has been made to alter the centralized administrative system and there seems to be little scope left for the creation of new democratic institution for governance at the local level).

-The Right to Education Act, 2009 with regard to the constitution of the SMC outlines very general guidelines it leaves open many pertinent questions with regard to its right with respect to how the decision taken by the SMC have to be enforced, the relation of the SMC with the head teacher, the content of a school development plan etc. (Prakash, 2016).
+The Right to Education Act, 2009 with regard to the constitution of the SMC outlines very general guidelines it leaves open many pertinent questions with regard to its right with respect to how the decision taken by the SMC have to be enforced, the relation of the SMC with the head teacher, the content of a school development plan etc..
 The ambiguity in the guideline and functioning of the SMC and its right on enforceability makes it a management body that can only participate with the capacity of an observer and manager.
-The decentralised governance system at the local level is not only the transfer of authority but also the transfer of burden of carrying out the assigned responsibilities (Kameshwara et. al., 2023)
+The decentralised governance system at the local level is not only the transfer of authority but also the transfer of burden of carrying out the assigned responsibilities

+Implications

 References: